 The most popular crypto tax tools were built in the US for IRS reporting.
-They default to FIFO cost basis, treat bridges as disposals, classify LP positions as transfers, and generate generic reports that don't map to SA108.
+They default to FIFO cost basis, treat bridges as disposals, sort LP positions as transfers, and generate generic reports that don't map to SA108.
 When they added “UK support,” they bolted on Section 104 as an option and called it done.

 Wrong cost basis method